 How to Set a Budget and Stick to It

-Begin by following clear steps to creating a budget that reflects your actual income and expenses.
+Start with the steps to creating a budget that mirrors your true income and expenditures.

 Break Your Budget Into Smaller Cycles